 Conventional almonds may be mixed with organic almonds – intentionally or unintentionally – in order to produce a higher yield of “organic” almonds.
 While this is against NOP rules, it happens nonetheless.

-The NOP receives about 200 complaints of fraud each year, with Harold Chase and his selling of conventional corn as organic corn being one of the recent ones happening in the U.S. You can view a list of companies found with fraudulent organic certificates HERE, along with other cases investigated and closed by the NOP HERE.
+The NOP receives about 200 complaints of fraud each year.
+Harold Chase and his selling of conventional corn as organic corn being one of the recent ones happening in the U.S. You can view a list of other cases investigated and closed by the NOP HERE.

 (14) Annual sales of organic food totals about $27 billion each year, yet there are only 27 employees in the NOP.

 The NOP has no dealings with the day-to-day operations in the organic industry.
-In short, they’re responsible for creating the rules, enforcing the rules, and handling complaints and disputes that arise from breaking the rules.
+In short, they’re responsible for creating the rules and enforcing the rules.
+And handling complaints and disputes that arise from breaking the rules.
 Yet the NOP is severely understaffed to handle these issues.